knaidu/algorithms-programs/readme.markdown

 # holman.github.com

 Hi.
-This is a [Jekyll](http://github.com/mojombo/jekyll)-powered blog hosted on [GitHub Pages](http://pages.github.com/) for [zachholman.com](http://zachholman.com).
-Feel free to browse the source, fork, [ask me questions](http://twitter.com/holman), and post your own compelling blog posts.
-Because sharing is caring.
-We're developers, after all.
+This is a [Jekyll](http://github.com/mojombo/jekyll)-powered blog hosted on [GitHub Pages](http://pages.github.com/).
+Its a repository of algorithms and programs that I come across including interview questions, programing puzzles, math questions etc.

 ## The design

-Here's the deal.
-This is my blog, and there's certainly a distinctive look and feel associated with it.
-I'd appreciate it if you changed your own fork.
-If you'll notice, there's no license attached to this project, so technically I maintain the rights associated with this project.

-So be cool, change things up, find your own voice.
-It'll work better for you in the long run, too.
+This is a fork of holman.github.com, all html, css, look and feel belongs to him.
+I'll eventually get around to tweaking it to my taste, but first things first - algorithms practice.